cisagov/XFD/backend/worker/pe_scripts/README.md

-# Quick ReadMe for PE!!!
+# Quick README for PE

 The scripts in this directory are run by the P&E team only.